himanshusahni/himanshusahni.github.io/_posts/2018-02-23-reinforcement-learning-never-worked.markdown

 ### Long term credit assignment
 ##### Reward functions, their design, and transfer

-You know how some people will scratch their lottery ticket only with a lucky coin because one time they did and they won a lot of money?
+You know how some people will scratch lottery tickets only with a lucky coin because one time they did and they won a lot of money?
 RL agents are basically playing the lottery at every step and trying to figure out what they did to hit the jackpot.
 They are maximizing a single number which is the result of actions over multiple time steps mixed in with a good amount of environment randomness.
 Figuring out which series of actions are actually responsible for the high reward is the problem of credit assignment.